AlexandreYoussefResearch/breast-cancer-logistic/README.md

   <img src="Regularization-effect.png" alt="Regularization Plot" width="500"/>
 </p>

-The optimal performance is observed for small values of λ, which balance bias and variance.
-As λ increases too much, underfitting leads to a degradation in accuracy.
+We observe that small values of λ improve classification accuracy.
+However, large values can lead to underfitting and degrade model performance.

 ## Contact